GJeannin0/BlogPost/index.md

 And because memory allocations are costly in performance, this would be bad.

-## What I learned working on DynArrays
+## What I learned while working on DynArrays

 I had to learn about memory allocations to understand the different ways it can be done and how much it costs to use.
 For example I learned how having aligned memory could help a program operates faster, just by using the right addresses for the right elements.